KacperJanowski98/AI-ML-tasks/README.md

 ### We value:

 1. Clean, maintainable code
-2. Smart architectural decisions
+2. Smart engineering decisions
-3. Clear documentation of trade-offs
+3. Clear documentation of experiments and results
-4. Working prototype (even if limited)
+4. Working implementation (even if limited)
+5. Thoughtful analysis of your solution

 ### We don't expect:

-- Production-ready code
+- State-of-the-art results
-- Full feature implementation
-- Perfect error handling
+- Perfect accuracy/performance
-- Complete test coverage
+- Comprehensive solution to all task aspects
+- Production-ready deployment

 ## &nbsp;
 > 📖 License